Psychological distress – mortality

-In addition, an increasing body of evidence indicates an association between symptoms of depression and anxiety (often referred to as psychological distress) and mortality from various major causes.
+In addition, an increasing body of evidence indicates an association between symptoms of depression and anxiety (often referred to as psychological distress) and mortality from various major causes, but mostly cardiovascular disease and potentially all cancers.

 In the British Medical Journal study, Tom Russ and colleagues from the University of Edinburgh and University College London, UK analyzed data from over 68,000 adults aged 35 years and over who took part in the Health Survey for England from 1994 to 2004.